 The vulnerability as described in ISO/IEC TR 24772-1:2019 exists in Python.
 By default, all calls in Python resolve to the method of the controlling object, a semantics that ISO/IEC TR 24772-1:2019 refers to as redispatching, and thus can result in infinite recursion between redefined and inherited methods, as described in ISO/IEC TR 24772-1:2019.

-In single inheritance scenarios, redispatching can be prevented by using super() or by prefixing a method call by the name of the desired class.
-For multiple inheritance, the use of super() is the only option available for preventing redispatching.
-See clause 6.44 for associated vulnerabilities.

 Redispatching can be prevented by:

 Prefixing the method call by the name of the desired class; or